sudharshan2001/TRINIT_Under-dawgs_ML01/README.md

 tqdm>=4.32.1
 IPython
 ```

+# Problem Statement

+1. Develop a generative model that can create synthetic speech
+samples for underrepresented languages and dialects.

+2. The model should be able to generate speech samples for both male and female speakers and for different age groups.

 # Approach

 The language we chose for the audio synthesis is Tamil and we utilized the dataset from Open SLR-Crowdsourced high-quality Tamil multi-speaker speech data set.